Were going to be a DBus object use base qw(Net::DBus::BaseObject); # Export a Greeting signal taking a stringl string parameter dbus_signal("Greeting", ["string"]); # Export Hello as a method accepting a single string # parameter, and returning a single string value dbus_method("Hello", ["string"],

 parameter should be an instance of Net::DBus::Service.
 The latter is

-typically obtained by calling the export_service
+typically obtained by calling the export_service method on

 the Net::DBus object.